Dental Hygiene General Information

 To prepare the dental hygiene student for application of scientific and theoretical principles that is relevant to the practice of dental hygiene.

-To prepare the dental hygiene student to perform routine dental hygiene procedures advanced non-surgical periodontal therapy procedures, delivery of local anesthesia and nitrous oxide sedation, and other functions, which are legally specified by the California Dental Practice Act.
+To prepare the dental hygiene student to perform the entire scope of practice as defined by the Dental Hygiene Board of California, which includes advanced non-surgical periodontal therapy procedures, delivery of local anesthesia and nitrous oxide sedation, and other functions, which are legally specified by the California Dental Practice Act.

 To prepare the dental hygiene student for a commitment to life-long learning, self-evaluation, and contribution to the changing health needs of society.

 The Shasta College Dental Hygiene Program is approved by the Dental Hygiene Board of California www.dhbc.ca.gov.
 Third party comments can be made at https://www.dhbc.ca.gov/formspubs/form_complaint.pdf.

 The Shasta College program in dental hygiene is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements.”
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is: http://www.ada.org/en/coda.